stafim/VagasOpus/replit.md

 # Recent Changes (October 17, 2025)

+## Kanban Job Filter Fix
+- **Fixed**: Kanban now correctly opens with the selected job from the Jobs page
+- **Issue**: Previously, clicking the Kanban button on a specific job (e.g., VG008) would open the Kanban with a different job
+- **Solution**:
+  - Changed URL parameter parsing to use `window.location.search` instead of wouter's `location`
+  - Updated useEffect dependencies to properly react to location changes
+  - Now correctly filters applications for the selected job when navigating from Jobs page

+## Dashboard - Card Title Update
+- **Changed**: "Vagas Totais" renamed to "Vagas abertas no mês"
+- **Description**: Updated to "Vagas abertas no período selecionado"
+- **Context**: Better reflects the metric being displayed based on the selected time period

 ## Dashboard - Vagas Abertas por Empresa Chart
 - **Modified**: Changed "Vagas por Empresa" chart to show only open jobs (status "aberto")
 - **Changes**: